You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 The threshold is the point of your qPCR reaction where a significant increase of fluorescence above the baseline is detected.

 Since the baseline is set at the limit of detection for the qPCR machine, the measurements at this point would be very inaccurate.
 Therefore, the threshold is established when a significant signal is detected above the baseline.
+The qPCR threshold is positioned sufficiently above the baseline to be confident about the amplification curve data.

 Amplification curve